Izzat Klychev: Family life

 The professional success of Izzat Klychev was largely inspired by his happy personal life.
 His spouse, Ene, a connoisseur of popular art, had a rare talent in planning her every day life in a way to make sure that the atmosphere in their home was full of happiness and creativity, which was very important for Izzat Klychev.
 The most known paintings, dedicated to the close circle of Izzet Klychev are «Jeren» (1973), «A Girl with Cherries (Lyalya)» (1975), «Young mother» (1976), «Portrait of daughter Maral» (1976).

 Charitable activities

-Izzat Klychev successfully combined numerous charitable activities with his creativity.
+Izzat Klychev combined numerous charitable activities with his creativity.
 He remained the head of Artists Union of Turkmenistan for many years, and his direct active participation in young Turkmen artists' lives formed several generations of creative authors, among those, an outstanding informal community of the 1970s called "The Seven", widely recognized in Moscow, Russia and abroad.

 Since 1953, Klychev was a permanent participant of large all-Union, regional and international exhibitions.
 He also held a number of personal events in Moscow, Russia and Ashgabat, Turkmenistan, as well as in many foreign countries.